metamacro/student-poll/readme.md

 - q1 - Flexible work times
 - q2 - Ability to work from home
 - q3 - Being given hardware and peripherals for work
-- q4 - Free coffe, juice, fruits, snacks in general
+- q4 - Free coffee, juice, fruits, snacks in general
 - q5 - Paid/cheaper meals
 - q6 - Opportunity to progress and improve one's abilities
 - q7 - Use technology as desired, if circumstances allow